indrekis/cpm_img/ReadMe.md

 Code can be compiled using the Visual Studio project or CMakeLists.txt (tested using MSVC and MinGW).

+For the coexistence of the 32-bit and 64-bit plugin and to minimize customization of the VCPKG-based build environment, the 32-bit version is currently built using the x86-windows-static triplet.

 Uses C++20, with no obligatory external dependencies.

 Examples of the command lines to compile using CMake are in the CMakeLists.txt.